die-net/fotomat/doc/features.md

 * [Lanczos](http://en.wikipedia.org/wiki/Lanczos_resampling)-like resampling: Better-looking thumbnails with fewer artifacts.

-* Sharpening: Remove some of the blurriness caused by resampling.
+* Sharpening: Optionally remove some of the blurriness caused by resampling.

+* Photo detection: Converts PNG to much smaller JPEGs if it detects that the PNG is a photo.

+* Optional WebP: Serve WebP images to capable browsers (Chrome, Android Browser, and Opera) that are 20% smaller than JPEG.

 * Metadata stripping: Remove potentially large metadata from each image; particularly useful for images saved by Photoshop.